-CAAQMS monitors pollutants using different analyzers and working principles, thereby, which reduces the chances of manual error, generate data within minutes, and transmit the data.
+CAAQMS monitors pollutants using different analyzers and working principles, thereby, which reduces the chances of manual error, generating data within minutes, and transmitting the data.
 The data generated is disseminated online through a digital display board to the public.
 But there are two ways of data analysis for a CAAQMS:

 Sensor-based Systems – The air monitoring system collects the sample and has sensors that operate on different working principles to measure different pollutants instantly.
-For instance, PM sensor works on Laser Scattering method, and Gas sensors work on NDIR, Electrochemical Sensing or Photoionization technique.
-Temperature, Pressure, and Humidity are measured using solid-state semi-conductor sensing technique.
+For instance, PM sensor works on the Laser Scattering method, and Gas sensors work on NDIR, Electrochemical Sensing, or Photoionization technique.
+Temperature, Pressure, and Humidity are measured using a solid-state semi-conductor sensing technique.

 This process creates a data archive for the entire state or nation.
 The current national air quality monitoring network is present only in 268 cities, out of the 5,000 cities and towns in India.
 This is due to its excessive cost, high manpower requirement, and costly O&M procedure.

 Since AAQMS is a manual monitor, it has certain limitations, and its data accuracy might be dubious.
 Hence, maintenance of instruments and evaluation of ambient air quality monitoring stations is crucial to ensure data quality, and for analytical quality control and following monitoring and calibration protocols.